These 6 Anti-aging Plant Extracts Increase Lifespan, Say Scientists

 - Increasing the capacity of the part of the cell (mitochondria) where the biochemical processes of respiration (converting macronutrients to energy) and energy production occur;

 - Harmonizing the production of oxidative stress (reactive oxygen species) and thermal stress to levels most suitable to longevity; and

 - The biosynthesis, storage and lipolysis of neutral lipids that emergent evidence suggests are longevity assurance processes.

 As mentioned, scientists learned how to slow the chronological age of yeast in lab experiments.
 They did the study at Concordia University and Idunn Technologies, and published in the journal Oncotarget.

-Using six plant extracts, they decelerated the aging process in samples of yeast more so than any other experiment tried before.
+Using six plant extracts, they decelerated the aging process in samples of yeast.
 The researchers discovered compounds that inhibit the yeast’s pro-aging pathways and proteins.
-Although no human trials have commenced, the same anti-aging plant extracts used in the yeast experiments are available on the market in supplement form, as I’ll show you later.
+Although no human trials have commenced, the same anti-aging plant extracts used in the yeast experiments are available on the market in supplement form, as I’ll show you below.

 Yeast cells were used in the experiment, because their aging rate is similar to that of human cells.
 The wild yeast strain Saccharomyces cerevisiae was cultured in flasks at a temperature of 30 degrees Celsius.
 The plant extracts were added one at a time with 2% glucose into the yeast cultures.

 The scientists then monitored the rate of chronological aging in the yeast as they responded to each plant extract.
 This process was measured at the cellular level.

 Scientists were measuring pro-aging and anti-aging processes.
 Each plant extract gave different readings, but the extract from the White Willow tree (Salix alba) was the most potent at slowing the aging process down in the cultured yeast.